Josef314314/Resume/README.md

 <h2>Security Analyst</h2>
 As a highly motivated security professional with 6+ years of transferable skills from production and office experience in various engineering fields and international environments, I am transitioning to cybersecurity to leverage my analytical abilities and passion for protecting organisations and the people they serve. <br/>
-Recently, I completed the Google Cybersecurity Certificate program and gained key knowledge and skills in NIST frameworks; identifying threats, risks and vulnerabilities; security hardening; threat modelling; incident escalation and response.
+Recently, I completed the Google Cybersecurity Certificate program and gained key knowledge and skills in NIST frameworks; Intrusion Detection Systems; identifying threats, risks and vulnerabilities; security hardening; threat modelling; incident escalation and response.
 My experience is complemented by meticulous attention to detail, and I have a talent for proactive thinking, which helps me identify and prevent potential problems.
 Integrity, helpfulness, and open-mindedness are foundational to my work ethic, ensuring that I bring enthusiasm and dedication to every task. <br/>
 <br/>

 <h2>Key Skills:</h2>